Foreign Direct Investment Regulation in Ukraine

 Which sectors restrict foreign ownership in Ukraine?

 Key restricted sectors include: banking and financial services (NBU approval required for qualifying holdings), media (foreign ownership caps), agricultural land (ownership restricted for foreign-controlled legal entities), defense and dual-use technologies (national security screening), and gambling (licensing regime).
-Restrictions vary from outright prohibitions to approval requirements.
+Restrictions range from outright prohibitions to approval requirements.
 We assess admissibility at the preliminary stage.

 What is the AMCU threshold for investment transactions?